jdunca/jdunca.github.io/_posts/2023-07-31-cleaning-legislation.md

 }
 ```

-The code works as follows: The loop iterates over each file name in the `uk` data frame.
-This reads each line of the file referenced by `uk$text[i]` into a tibble (a modern version of a dataframe in R, provided by the `tidyverse` package).
+The code works as follows: The loop iterates over each file name in the `uk` dataframe.
+This reads each line of the file referenced by `uk$text[i]` into a tibble.
 It then uses `dplyr::filter()`and several regular expressions to remove rows that meet the following conditions:
 - Rows that start with notations indicating amendments.
 - Rows with repeated periods, which indicate repealed text.
 - Rows that start with codes like "C12", "I5", etc.
 - Rows containing certain specific phrases, such as "Textual Amendments" and "Marginal Citations", which are standard headers for editorial notations.

-It then uses `dplyr::mutate()` to modify and remove specific text from the rows as well, in:
+It then uses `dplyr::mutate()` to modify and remove specific text from the rows as well (without deleting the entire row as above):
 - Removing patterns that point to footnotes or references, such as `[F1]` or `F1[`.
 - Replacing closing brackets (`]`) with spaces.
 - Removing certain patterns and abbreviations like "U.K.", which appears throughout the scraped content as a 'tag'.